There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 We haven’t been on the road, somewhere new, the entire time, but I did learn a few things about winter road trips.
 They can be pretty awesome, but there are some drawbacks, so I’m here to share those things with you today along with all the reasons you should take a winter road trip, maybe even a solo road trip!

 Most of this is about the Southwest US, but can really be applied all around the country for any winter road trip.
 If you’re going to be somewhere snowy (which is still totally worth it) make sure you’re comfortable driving in snow or someone you’re with is.

 While these may be on the con list, they really aren’t big reasons not to go, unless you want to do a specific hike or activity that is only available in the summer or just really, really hate snow and cold weather.
-You may get lucky (like us) and end up traveling during an unseasonably warm winter.
+You may get lucky (like us) and end up traveling during an unseasonably warm winter on your road trip.

 A Lot Is Closed